 changes jobs with a gap in employment of fewer than eight weeks.

 If a customer loses a job before the end of the 90-day period, the customer's progression toward the 90-day period freezes.
 If the gap in employment is less than eight weeks, progression toward completion of the 90-day period resumes when the customer starts another job.
+Note: If the customer is working with an employment services provider for job placement, the provider is able to bill for benchmark C in accordance with VR-SFP 17.4.4 Bundled Job Placement—Benchmark C. If the gap between placements is eight weeks or more, the 90-day period for VR successful closure will start over.
 To document consecutive jobs in RHW the VR counselor does the following:

 Records each job on a new Employment Information page.
 All jobs will appear on the Employment List page.